Emergency Response & Rescue

 If the animal is not yours

 If possible, keep the animal protected from wet, wind and traffic.
 Locate and inform the animal’s owner.
-If you cannot locate the owner and you feel the injury/illness is life threatening, call (503) 988-7387 to report an emergency.
-Stay near the animal until an officer arrives.
-Do not attempt to move the animal unless it is in danger of being hit by a vehicle.
-The animal may feel threatened and bite out of fear and/or pain.
+If you cannot locate the owner and you feel the injury/illness is life threatening, call (503) 988-7387 from 8 am to 5 pm to report an emergency.
+If outside of those hours, you can call 911 or bring the animal to Dove Lewis Emergency Animal Hospital.
+The animal may feel threatened and bite out of fear and/or pain, so please use extreme caution when engaging.

-If the injury or sickness does not appear to be life threatening, call (503) 988-7387 during regular call center hours.
+If the injury or sickness does not appear to be immediately life threatening, call (503) 988-7387 during regular hours.

 Birds